 - Dogs: If you bring your dog, keep your dog leashed and quiet while at camp so it does not harass other campers, hikers, or wildlife.

 - Cleanliness: Keep your camp clean and pack out all garbage, including micro-trash, from your campsite.
 See somebody else's garbage?
 Pack that out too.
 A clean camp ensures that others who use the same camp after you don't see evidence of your visit.

 - Privacy and Technology: Leave drones at home, as these are prohibited in all wilderness areas and fines apply.
 While most wilderness areas don't have cell service, in areas where you might have a signal turn your phone ringer and alerts off so that other visitors don't hear them.

-- Inclusion: People of different ethnicities, cultures and backgrounds all value and experience wilderness differently.
-As awareness of racism, sexism and other prejudices increases in our society, take stock of your impressions, thoughts and reactions towards other visitors you encounter in the wilderness.
-Be aware of how seemingly innocent comments, micro-aggressions and blatant discrimination can affect their right to enjoy our public lands.
+- Inclusion: People of different ages, ethnicities, cultures, abilities, and backgrounds all value and experience wilderness differently.
+As awareness of racism, sexism, adultism, ableism, and other prejudices increases in our society, take stock of your impressions, thoughts, and reactions towards other visitors you encounter in the wilderness.
+Be aware of how seemingly innocent gestures or verbal comments can affect everyone's right to enjoy our shared public lands.